johnsmith38/-tg-station/README.md

 specified in the config.txt, and set the Security box to 'Safe'.
 Then press GO and the server should start up and be ready to join.

+###HOSTING ON LINUX
+We use BYGEX for some of our text replacement related code.
+Unfortunately, we only have a windows dll included right now.
+If you're up to it, you can head over to https://code.google.com/p/byond-regex/ and compile it for linux.

+Otherwise, edit the file `code/_compile_options.dm`, and comment out:
+`#define USE_BYGEX`
+at the bottom, so that it looks like this:
+`//#define USE_BYGEX`
+Recompile the codebase afterwards.

 ##UPDATING

 To update an existing installation, first back up your /config and /data folders